nodejs/node-addon-api/doc/env.md

 Error GetAndClearPendingException();
 ```

-Returns an `Error` object representing the environment's pending exception, if any.
+Returns an `Napi::Error` object representing the environment's pending exception, if any.